Skip to main contentSkip to navigationSkip to search

 Camurus' goal:

-• Annual training of all Camurus employees and consultants in the company's Code of Conduct in relevant topics, such as anti-corruption and data protection
+• By 2026: Annual training of all Camurus’ employees and consultants in the company’s Code of Conduct in relevant topics, such as anti-corruption and data protection

-• Ensure an open culture where employees feel safe to report suspected misconduct, including corruption, as well as a robust framework for monitoring andauditing within which any problems are identified and addressed
+• By: 2026: Ensure an open culture where employees feel safe to report suspected misconduct, including corruption, as well as a robust framework for monitoring within which any problems are identified and addressed

-• Disclose for value transfers to the healthcare system according to applicable industry codes or on a voluntary basis
+• By 2026: Disclose value transfers to the healthcare system according to applicable industry codes or on a voluntary basis

-• Monitor all suppliers in the first tier within research and development, production and distribution regarding compliance with Camurus’ Vendor Code of Conduct
+• By 2026: Monitor significant vendors in the first tier within research and development, production and distribution regarding compliance with Camurus’ Vendor Code of Conduct

 References